blizzardfinnegan/javaOCR/README.md

 sudo java -jar [name of JAR file, including extension]
 ```
 4. What will happen next depends on your current version:
-	- Versions `4.0.0-rc1` and `4.0.0-rc2` will create a terminal window.
+	- Versions `4.0.0-rc1`,`4.0.0-rc2`, and `4.0.0` will create a terminal window.
 From there, use the numbers shown in the menu to control the fixture, and run tests as necessary.
-	- Versions `4.0.0-rc3` and newer will create a terminal window, which load things for a moment before also creating a GUI.
+	- An upcoming version will create a terminal window, which load things for a moment before also creating a GUI.
 This GUI can be used to control the fixture, and run tests as necessary.
+		- GUI development is currently limited to the `gui` branch.

 ### Potential Errors